Moustikitos/python-nostr/docs/client.md

 ```

 A Simple text client.
 It allows custom subscription to a specific relay.
-Sending and receiving is possible until unsubscritpion.
+Sending and receiving is possible until subscription is over.

 **Arguments**: